kerimoyle/cellml-specification/src/reference/informative/informA1.rst

       :code:`abcdefghijklmnopqrstuvwxyz` (symbols between :unicode:`0061` and :unicode:`007A`)
       :code:`ABCDEFGHIJKLMNOPQRSTUVWXYZ` (symbols between :unicode:`0041` and :unicode:`005A`)

-    These characters are refferd to in CellML as the Basic Latin alphabetic characters.
+    These characters are referred to in CellML as the "Basic Latin alphabetical characters".

-    The digits are the Unicode characters:
+    The "digits" are the Unicode characters:

       :code:`0123456789` (symbols between :unicode:`0030` and :unicode:`0039`)

-    Together with the Basic Latin alphabetic characters, they form the Basic Latin alphanumerical characters.
+    Together with the Basic Latin alphabetic characters, they form the "Basic Latin alphanumerical characters".

     In addition, CellML recognises four special characters: